 Dr. Richard A. Rasmussen, Jr.

-Dr. Richard A. Rasmussen, Jr. practices periodontics and implant dentistry in Tampa, Florida.
+Dr. Richard A. Rasmussen, Jr. practices periodontics, gum surgery, and implant dentistry in Tampa, Florida.
 Since 1982, his enthusiasm for his profession has touched both his patients and the dental profession.

 "In our office, we are able to improve the oral health of our patients-which is directly related to overall health and quality of life.
 We also have the ability to replace teeth and perform cosmetic procedures that dramatically affect a patient's appearance and self-image."

 Dr. Rasmussen earned his baccalaureate in chemistry and doctorate from the State University of New York at Buffalo, where he graduated Magna Cum Laude and received several academic awards.
 He then received his specialty American Academy of Periodontology training from the University of Alabama, with a joint appointment to the Veterans Administration Hospital.
 One of Dr. Rasmussen's main professional interests is dental implants.
 He has authored articles in The Journal of Dental Research, The Journal of the Florida Dental Association, Implantology Update, and The Journal of Craniofacial Surgery.
 Additionally, he authored a textbook entitled The Brånemark System of Oral Reconstruction: A Clinical Atlas.
 He has lectured exclusively on the subjects of periodontics and implantology, and has been interviewed on radio and television.
 He has traveled to Göthenburg, Sweden several times to work with the Brånemark group.
 Dr. Rasmussen is one of the leading authorities in the use of the Brånemark method of implantology, in the United States.